-Despite omicron hurdles, strong economic recovery likely remains on track
+Despite omicron hurdles, strong economic recovery appears on track

 Still, the economic challenges ahead are formidable.
 Widespread inflation, and uncertainty about how forcefully the Fed would move to halt it, has sent markets into a tailspin and created new headaches for the Biden administration, which has pledged to elevate tackling high prices as a key part of its policy agenda.

-Inflation — which at 7 percent is at its highest level in four decades — is wiping out wage gains by raising the cost of basics like food, gas and rent.
-Critics have been quick to pounce on Biden and the Fed for being too slow to act.
+Inflation — which at 7 percent is at its highest level in four decades — is wiping out wage gains by raising the cost of basics such as food, gas and rent.
+Critics have been quick to pounce on President Biden and the Fed for being too slow to act.
 And industry experts say recurring supply chain bottlenecks and omicron-related factory shutdowns are likely to prolong the crisis.
 Volkswagen and Toyota this month temporarily shut down some manufacturing facilities in China following covid outbreaks and lockdowns, which economists say could lead to further disruptions and even higher prices for vehicles, which are already up 12 percent from a year ago.

-On Wednesday, Federal Reserve Chair Jerome H. Powell said Fed officials are encouraged by the strong labor market and signaled that it would begin raising interest rates in March, as a way to tamp down on inflation.
+On Wednesday, Federal Reserve Chair Jerome H. Powell said Fed officials are encouraged by the strong labor market and signaled that the Fed would begin raising interest rates in March, in an effort to tamp down on inflation.

 “Fortunately, health experts are finding that the omicron variant has not been as virulent as previous strains of the virus and they expect that cases will drop off rapidly,” he said, explaining why Fed officials believe the economy is ready for interest rate hikes.
 “If the wave passes quickly, the economic effects should, as well, and we would see a return to strong growth.”

-Indeed, policymakers and economists expect interest rate hikes, especially three or more, to rein in inflation by later this year.
+Indeed, policymakers and economists expect three or more interest rate hikes to rein in inflation by later this year.
 The Fed has said it expects inflation to fall to 2.6 percent by the end of 2022, mirroring projections by professional forecasters.

 In the meantime, major financial market indexes are all down so far in 2022, and swinging wildly this week.
-The Dow Jones industrial average was up more than 400 points midday after closing down on Wednesday.
+The Dow Jones industrial average was up around 400 points midday after closing down on Wednesday.
 But analysts, who have long noted that the rapid pandemic-era run-up was unsustainable, say that recent volatility is an overdue correction after months of unbridled growth.

 “The Fed kept rates so low, so long, that it led to excessive risk-taking in the markets,” said Mickey Levy, chief Americas economist for Berenberg Capital Markets.
 “This is just an inevitable washing out.”